Exploring the Origins of Degeneration Theory

 During the later half of the 19th century and the beginning of the twentieth century, degeneration theory established a theoretical cause for mental illness.
 Degeneration theory, like many other theories of the time, has philosophical and religious roots.
 After popularized by Bénédict Augustin Morel, the theory integrated newly published writing about evolution, adopting many of Charles Darwin’s theories of generational changes in a species.

-Scientist following Morel removed some of the obvious religious themes from degeneration theory while keeping the main tenants of the theory intact.
+In the context of psychiatry, degeneration theory influenced the work of Bénédict Morel and others, contributing to the understanding of mental disorders as a process of mental degeneration, potentially inherited and leading to various mental illnesses.
+Scientists following Morel removed some of the obvious religious themes from degeneration theory while keeping the main tenets of the theory intact.
 The influence of degeneration theory spilled into political rhetoric and justified some of the horrific brutalism of the twentieth century.

 In Nazi Germany, evil movements justified their monstrous and hideous actions of removing and murdering human beings as a necessity to preserve the master race, protecting their “pure” blood from the poisoning destruction of degeneration attributed to other races, illnesses, and handicaps.